-Prior to 6 April 2020 Termination Payments were also generally exempt from employer NICs.
-However, under the current rules, the amount of the Termination Payment which exceeds £30,000 will be subject to Class 1A employer NICs (as well as income tax).
+However, the amount of the Termination Payment which exceeds £30,000 will be subject to Class 1A employer NICs (as well as income tax).
 The Class 1A employer NICs (and the income tax) must be paid via the payroll.

 It is worth noting that there is no NICs exemption for protective awards.
 Protective awards qualify for the £30,000 tax exemption but are subject to employee and employer NICs in full.